awhileback/awhileback.github.io/_posts/2021-09-20-Hamburglar.md

 ---
 layout: default
 title: Hamburglar, Or..
-How to get rid of CSS (mostly)
+How to get rid of layout CSS (mostly)
 categories: [wagtail, css, grid]
 ---